Solving real-life global financial problems with blockchain

 According to the data released by the World Bank about 1.7billion people still don’t have access to Banking services.

-Most of these people reside in countries which are politically unstable and widespread corruption has curbed the desire for large institutions to enter the market.
+Most of these people reside in countries that are politically unstable and widespread corruption has curbed the desire for large institutions to enter the market.
 The financial grant levied to the country for economic development is gobbled by the corrupt governments; this restricts the ability of people to develop economically.

-The idea of creating a blockchain-based access point for these unbanked populations would be much easier and efficient than attempting to extend the current cumbersome banking system into these troubled regions.
+The idea of creating a blockchain-based access point for these unbanked populations would be much easier and more efficient than attempting to extend the current cumbersome banking system into these troubled regions.

-(2) Enabling faster and efficient global payments
+(2) Enabling faster and more efficient global payments

 Our world economy is dominated by the dollar-focused central banking system, which makes it very difficult for countries with less influential fiat currency to become important players in the world economy.

-The current financial system is not beneficial for small businesses and individuals offering services and products internationally, as during conversion of currency the company loses significant buying power if their currency is not of equal value to the other parties involved.
+The current financial system is not beneficial for small businesses and individuals offering services and products internationally, as during the conversion of currency the company loses significant buying power if their currency is not of equal value to the other parties involved.

-(3) Settlements in stock market made quick
+(3) Settlements in the stock market made quick

 The analysis of the World Federation of Exchanges database, the total value of stocks traded globally is around USD 77.5 Trillion, and the market is evolving day by day becoming more complex and mammoth.